 Better management reporting and performance management

-With good and easily accessible management reports, management as well as middle management quickly provides insight into strategy processes and decision-making.
+With good and easily accessible management reports, management as well as middle management quickly gain insight into strategy processes and decision-making.

 More efficient and less time spent on accounting and performance